Country guides

 Things to do in Bahrain

-For something different, travellers should visit the Jebel Al Dukhan hill, the highest point in Bahrain, named the 'Mountain of Smoke' because of the haze that surrounds it on hot days, to truly experience the beautiful and surreal landscapes of the desert.
+For a different perspective, travellers can visit Jebel Al Dukhan, the highest point in Bahrain.
+Nicknamed the 'Mountain of Smoke' due to the haze that often surrounds it on hot days, this area offers a glimpse of the island's striking desert landscape.

 Bahrain Fort